Speaking and Teaching

 There are also many good meditation apps out there.
 Insight Timer is free.
 10% Happier – the one I’m on – is excellent, professionally curated with guided meditation videos from some of the best teachers in North America.
 Their monthly subscription fee includes live support from a team of experienced meditation instructors.

 Meditation can be empowering and healing.
 So can community and social support.
 You learn tips from others, and just hanging out with an open-minded group of fellow explorers can make life better.
-I do this virtually via the Do Nothing Project, at different weekly drop-in classes in Guelph and Costa Rica, and finally in Toronto, at the Consciousness Explorers Clubs (CEC).
-The CEC does a fun summer retreat in that anyone can come to – contact us to get on our list.
+I do this virtually via the Do Nothing Project, and live at the occasional drop-in class, and in Toronto, at the Consciousness Explorers Clubs (CEC).
+The CEC does a great summer retreat in that anyone can come to – contact us to get on our list.

 Finally, although I can’t respond to all the people who reach out, I do read every email.
 I especially enjoy reading brief notes from people whom I’ve helped, directly or indirectly.
 Life is short, and love keeps me trucking along.